TGOlson/nba-graph/README.md

   '--write-player-teams'
 ]

 Note: sequencing of commands is a little brittle.
-You must `write-seasons` before reading, but also needed to run writers in order the first time to populate data (TODO: should clean this up later).
+You must `write-seasons` before reading, but also need to run writers sequencially the first time to populate data (TODO: should clean this up later).

 Run server